alchm/marionette-formview/README.md

                 validate: function(email) {
                     console.log(email); // "a@b.c"
                     return /(\w[-._\w]*\w@\w[-._\w]*\w\.\w{2,4})/.test(email);
-                    // An email regex example, it returns false
+                    // An email regex example, it returns false with "a@b.c"
                     // You have to return true if you want your validation to succeed },
                 message: 'Please enter a valid email'